jishf/kelpie-instructions/README.md

 In the Preferences window, navigate to the "Transfers" tab, and un-check the "Segmented downloads with multiple connections per file" option under "Downloads":

 ![image info](./cyberduck-segmented-disabled-w11.png)

+After updating these settings, Cyberduck must be **fully restarted**.

 ## Adding the Kelpie profile